wardnath/doll-smuggler/README.md

 * [cheshire](https://github.com/dakrone/cheshire)
 * org.clojure/tools/cli

+The last three requirements are automatically retrieved by leiningen.

 ## Installation and Usage

 1. Download the project from https://github.com/wardnath/doll-smuggler using git or download as a zip and extract